juan-carlos-trimino/mem-IaC-cluster/README.md

 # Video-Storage (mem-video-storage)

-An abstraction of the file storage provider.
-One advantage of this architecture (separation of concerns and single responsibility principle) is that the video storage microservice can be easily swapped out and be replaced with an alternative.
+It stores and retrieves videos from an external cloud storage.

 #### `Note`
 IBM's Cloud Object Storage (COS) is `S3 (Simple Storage Service)` compatible and can, thus, be used with any S3-compatible tooling.
 The fundamental unit of object storage is called a `bucket`.

+## Code
+**`mem-video-storage` microservice.**
+- An abstraction of the file storage provider.
+One advantage of this architecture (separation of concerns and single responsibility principle) is that the video storage microservice can be easily swapped out and be replaced with an alternative.

+**`mem-video-storage` module.**
 ```
 module "mem-video-storage" {
   source = "./modules/pri-microservice"